Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 We turn now to the question of how to store, organize, and manage the data used in data-intensive social science.
-As the data with which you work grow in volume and diversity, effective data management becomes increasingly important to avoid issues of scale and complexity from overwhelming your research processes.
+As the data with which you work grow in volume and diversity, effective data management becomes increasingly important to avoid scale and complexity from overwhelming your research processes.
 In particular, when you deal with data that get frequently updated, with changes made by different people, you will frequently want to use database management